This article has been revised to provide the most accurate and up-to-date information.

-How Mesenchymal Stem Cells are Used in Regenerative Medicine
+How Mesenchymal Regenerative Cells are Used in Regenerative Medicine

-Mesenchymal Stem Cells (or MSCs) extracted from one’s body are multipotent cells, meaning that they are able to change into other types of cells such as osteoblasts (bone cells), chondrocytes (cartilage), myocytes (muscle), and adipocytes (fat).
+Mesenchymal Regenerative Cells (or MSCs) extracted from one’s body are multipotent cells, meaning that they are able to change into other types of cells such as osteoblasts (bone cells), chondrocytes (cartilage), myocytes (muscle), adipocytes (fat), and many other cell types.
 These cells work to create new bone and new cartilage, respectively.
 MSCs are useful in regenerative medicine treatments as they:

 - display plasticity and multipotency